routiful/routiful/README.md

 I have worked to design and develop a framework to operate robots with ROS or ROS 2 and to contribute open source as well.

-I have developed and maintained `TurtleBot3`(Official hardware platform for ROS) and `OpenManipulator`(Supports ROS and Arduino).
+I have developed and maintained [`TurtleBot3`](https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/)(Official hardware platform for ROS and ROS 2) and [`OpenManipulator`](https://emanual.robotis.com/docs/en/platform/openmanipulator_main)(Supports ROS, ROS 2 and Arduino).
-Recently, I am focusing autonomous delivery robot system including localization, path planning and tracking.
+Recently, I am focusing motion control and tele-operation system for autonomous delivery robot platform.

 Also, I'm interested in artistic work (Especially, `motion` and `human interaction`).